AMReX-Astro/Castro/docs_new/source/faq.rst

    Next, ask make to tell you where it is finding each of the source files.
-This is done through a script find_files_vpath.py that is hooked into ’s build system.
+This is done through a script find_files_vpath.py that is hooked into Castro’s build system.
 You can run this as:

    ::